-Retinol, perhaps the most commonly known retinoid, is the best vitamin A compound found in OTC skin care products.
+Retinol is the best vitamin A compound found in OTC skincare products.
 As retinol meets the skin, it's converted into retinoic acid.
-So, at the right concentration, it's just as effective as retinoic acid but causes less irritation and doesn't require a prescription.
-Retinol is about 10 times weaker than retinoic acid (Cosmetic Dermatology – Baumann).
+So, it's just as effective as retinoic acid at the right concentration but causes less irritation and doesn't require a prescription.
+Retinol is about ten times weaker than retinoic acid (Cosmetic Dermatology – Baumann).
 Thus, 0.5% retinol is similar in efficacy to 0.05% retinoic acid.

 Retinyl palmitate is also a Vitamin A compound that transforms into retinoic acid once applied to the skin.
 It's less effective than pure retinol, but it's also less expensive and has better stability in cosmetics products.